Adèle Marston - Group Leader

 Adèle did her PhD at the University of Oxford on cell division in Bacillus subtilis with Prof. Jeff Errington.
 After a postdoc at Harvard University with Dr. John Chant studying cell polarity in yeast, Adèle joined Prof. Angelika Amon's lab at MIT, where she initiated her studies on meiosis.
 Adèle moved to Edinburgh in November 2005 to start the lab and continue her work on chromosome segregation during meiosis.

-Rachael completed her undergraduate degree in biochemistry at the University of Oxford before joining the 4 year Wellcome Trust PhD programme in Cell Biology.
-She started her PhD in our lab in June 2014 to investigate the role of shugoshin during meiosis.
+Rachael completed her undergraduate degree in biochemistry at the University of Oxford.
+She was on the 4 year Wellcome Trust PhD programme in Cell Biology from 2013-2017, where she completed her PhD on cohesin regulation during meiosis.
+She is currently Senior Research Technician in the lab where she oversees lab management and training.

 Weronika Borek - Wellcome Postdoc